santana/puppet-cleaner/README.md

 are selected all of them are applied, which currently is a subset of the puppet style guide.

+**Note:** the use of ${} for variable interpolation in strings and the replacement of double with single quotes when possible are done by default and are not optional.

     Usage:

         puppet-clean [-h] [-t n] [-abedlmovw ] file.pp [file2.pp...]